BND Hamburger Icon

 Her ultimate advice for businesses is to stop competing and start creating.

-Carlyann Edwards and Kayla Harrison contributed to the writing and reporting in this article.
+Carlyann Edwards and Kayla Harrison contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Back to top